Conference Agenda

 VATT Institute for Economic Research, Finland

-The positive correlation of tax to GDP and GDP per capita at the global level suggests that developing country growth reduces aid dependence by mobilizing domestic revenues (DRM) to finance public expenditure.
+The positive correlation of tax to GDP and GDP per capita at the global level suggests that developing country growth should reduce aid dependence by mobilizing domestic revenues (DRM) to finance public expenditure.
 Income status upgrades by the World Bank represent milestones in this transition and may anticipate a decline in aid precipitating an increase in tax collection to complement the shortfall in government revenue.
 Applying the synthetic control method (SCM) and synthetic difference-in-differences (SDID) to countries with sufficient data in the UNU-WIDER GRD tax database and the WDI, I investigate whether the income status upgrades raise tax and other government revenue in sub-Saharan Africa (SSA).
-With few exceptions, results show that upgrades induce a rise in government/ tax revenue in per capita terms relative to countries within the same income group, but not relative to GDP.
-Extensive robustness checks confirm that per capita growth does raise the share of tax revenue in GDP.
+Results confirmed by extensive robustness checks show upgrades to rarely have an impact on tax revenue per GDP.
+Overall income status upgrades cannot be expected to lead to increased DRM in Sub-Saharan Africa.

 Berghäll-Tax Revenue and Growth in Africa-184.pdf